MystenLabs/sui/doc/src/explore/tutorials.md

-We will follow the same convention as the one described in the [Sui setup instructions](../build/wallet.md#setup) and assume that Sui configuration files generated durind Sui genesis state creation are stored in the `"$SUI_ROOT"/sui_instance` directory.
+We will follow the same convention as the one described in the [Sui setup instructions](../build/wallet.md#setup) and assume that Sui configuration files generated during Sui genesis state creation are stored in the `"$SUI_ROOT"/sui_instance` directory.

 *IMPORTANT*: For the remainder of this tutorial, we will assume that you are